 The Ontario Occupational Health and Safety Act (OHSA) is Ontario’s key legislation for workplace health and safety.
 It is in place to protect employees from health and safety hazards on the job.
 The Act identifies three fundamental employee rights:

 The Act outlines the duties and responsibilities of all workplace parties and the rights of employees.
 However, it makes clear that employers have the greatest responsibility for ensuring health and safety in the workplace.
 It states that employers must take every reasonable precaution to protect workers, provide information and instruction, and to ensure that workers properly use or wear the required equipment.
-Failure to comply can result in fines of up to $25,000 and/or up to a year’s imprisonment.
-Corporations can be fined up to $500,000.
-Employers are also subject to penalties for failing to report to the WSIB within 3 days of learning of a workplace injury or illness.
-Supervisors who fail to comply with the OHSA are also subject to fines of up to $25,000.
+Failure to comply can result in fines of up to $100,000 and/or up to a year’s imprisonment.
+Corporations can be fined up to $1,500,000 per charge.
+Employers and supervisors who fail to comply with the OHSA are also subject to fines of up to $100,000.

 Your obligations under the Act depend on the size of your organization.